EvaldasZmitra/ceasium/README.md

 A hassle free JSON based C build system.

+**_Only tested with gcc_**

 **_I have developed this on 2023-10-15 by myself.
 I have only minimally used it myself.
 It most likely still does not support some critical features for serious C development_**

 ## Introduction

 I like programming in C, but I hate Makefiles and CMake.
 It takes an effort to learn and they do not have an intuitive syntax so I keep having to look up how to use them.
 In addition to this, they are quite time consuming to setup.
 I do admit, they are extremely configurable and portable.
 However, rarely do I need anything complicated.
-So I created Ceasium, which is very simple C uild system.
+So I created Ceasium, which is very simple C build system.

 It works by creating compiler commands and running them in console.

+## Features

-It uses pkg-config to add the correct flags for libraries you list in the build file.
+- It uses pkg-config to add the correct flags for libraries you list in the build file.
+- Parallel compilation of into .o files
+- Caching based on how .h/.c/.o modify times are.
+  - When built .o modification time is set to latest .c file time or its include time.
+When it is built again it is checked if the new maximum modification time of .c or its include modification time is greater than the .o file modification time.
+If it is not - it means no recompilation is needed.
+- Installation of missing packages.
+  - This is achieved through defining package manager specific install commands.
+In the future this can be done automatically based on libraries list.

 ## Installation